dzxlai/bike_buyers_project/README.md

 Then to be able to map these brackets out, I used a neat trick using Excel formulas, in the form of nested IF statements.

-Here, we have 3 conditions to depict what 'age' corresponds to what 'age group'.
-The nested IF statement will first check if the value (age) meets a certain criteria, first checking if the age is greater than 54.
-If this is 'TRUE', then we return the value specified, here being 'Old'.
+We have three conditions to determine the appropriate 'age group' based on 'age.'
+The nested IF statement first checks if the age is greater than 54; if 'TRUE,' it returns 'Old.'
+If 'FALSE,' the statement moves to the next condition, checking if the age qualifies as 'Middle Age.'
+If this condition is also 'FALSE,' it falls to the final IF statement to determine the remaining age group."
-If the value does not meet the criteria, the IF statement will fall to the specified step we set for when this is 'FALSE', here we have set the 'value_if_false' to be <b>another</b> IF statement, thus creating this nested IF path.
-This will check the value for the criteria of 'Middle Age', and if 'TRUE', then returning the appropriate age group, and if 'FALSE' falling to a final IF statement.

 ![bike_buyers_age_groups_2](https://github.com/user-attachments/assets/8201f1c1-ca0c-42c9-a890-1fc09708945d)